 Arnaud Bardary, BELON

 When I think about summer, I think about being in Europe along the Mediterranean, when the biggest decision I would make that day was – white or rosé?
-If you ask me today, my answer is white, specifically an autochthone Greek white grape variety (and probably the most famous) from the Aegean Islands of Assyrtiko.
+If you ask me today, my answer is white, specifically an autochthone Greek white grape variety (and probably the most famous) from the Aegean island of Santorini.
 One winery, in particular, Artemis Karamolegos, excels in this category with their newly rebranded Santorini Assyrtiko ’34’ 2017.
 Its nose highlights peach and pear flavours, hints of tea leaves and chamomile, and an intense stony minerality with salty, flinty notes.

 When the sun goes down, I would stick with the same winery and open a bottle of their Pyritis, the best I wine I have ever tried from Santorini.

-Johann Kwan, Carbone
+Johann Kwon, Carbone

 When you picture the perfect beach wine, you might think of champagne or a crisp white.
 While those are not bad choices, I would like to challenge the obvious with this suggestion: Super-chilled ‘red’ sparkling wine by Cleto Chiarli Lambrusco Grasparossa di Castelvetro of Emilia-Romagna, Italy.
 This wine is a juicy fruit bomb of raspberry and red cherry with a slight sweetness that goes well with the feeling of warm sun and refreshing water on the skin.
 Plus, sparkling red looks so much prettier than regular bubbles.
 I challenge you not to love it.